aiblocks/docs/guides/walkthroughs/stellar-smart-contracts.md

 equivalent to having all participation tokens being purchased from the holding account.
 Transaction 4 is submitted to the network and will succeed because there are enough funds present in the account to fulfill the payment operation, as well as cover the transaction fee.
 Transaction 5 will then be submitted to the network, but will fail.
-The holding account will have enough lumens to pay the transaction fee, so the transaction will be considered in consensus and a sequence number will get consumed.
+The holding account will have enough delos to pay the transaction fee, so the transaction will be considered in consensus and a sequence number will get consumed.
 The transaction will succeed, but because the holding account will not have the funds to buy back the tokens, participants will not be able to make attempts to recover their funds.